diamond120/ml-trading-bot/README.md

 - https://github.com/Superalgos/Superalgos Free, open-source crypto trading bot, automated bitcoin / cryptocurrency trading software, algorithmic trading bots.
 Visually design your crypto trading bot, leveraging an integrated charting system, data-mining, backtesting, paper trading, and multi-server crypto bot deployments
 - https://github.com/kieran-mackle/AutoTrader A Python-based development platform for automated trading systems - from backtesting to optimisation to livetrading
 - https://github.com/areed1192/python-trading-robot A trading robot, that can submit basic orders in an automated fashion using the TD API
-- https://github.com/jmrichardson/tuneta Intelligently optimizes technical indicators and optionally selects the least intercorrelated for use in machine learning models
+- https://github.com/jmrichardson/tuneta AIly optimizes technical indicators and optionally selects the least intercorrelated for use in machine learning models
 - https://github.com/Erfaniaa/binance-futures-trading-bot Easy-to-use multi-strategic automatic trading for Binance Futures with Telegram integration
 - https://github.com/smileinnovation/cryptocurrency-trading How to make profits in cryptocurrency trading with machine learning